Sparkylc2/minimal-academic-report-viewer/README.md

 ## About
 This viewer is about as minimal as it gets.
 It has no title-bar, traffic light controls, menu-bar or toolbars.
 It is just a window for previewing PDFs (you can view traffic light controls by hovering over the top left of the window).
-I threw this together because I was annoyed that there seemed to be none available, and as my Kitty terminal is also borderless, I wanted something that would fit in with it.
-The viewer accepts vim controls (HJKL, g and G) and the standard zoom in, zoom out keybindings (Cmd + = and Cmd + -).
+I threw this together initially because I was annoyed that there seemed to be none available, and as my Kitty terminal is also borderless, I wanted something that would fit in with it.
+The viewer has grown since then into something larger.

+The viewer accepts vim controls (`hjkl/HJKL`, `g` and `G`) and the standard zoom in, zoom out keybindings (`Cmd + equals` and `Cmd + minus`).
 You can also pan with the arrow keys.
-It has smooth scrolling and zooming (what a pain to implement).

-70% of this has been vibe coded so I make no performance promises ;)
+To move forward or backward an entire page, just use `Enter` or `Shift+Enter` (to go back).
+A new tab system means you can search for multiple things at once, and switch between them with `Cmd + 1-9`.
+You can open a new tab with `Cmd + t` (/open a previously closed one with `Cmd+T`) and close the current tab with `Cmd + w`.

+The purpose of this project was for me to have a personalized tool to use while writing reports.
+As such some parts of this project are not fully developed, or are maybe rough around the edges (eg. not having more of a gui nor having detailed instructions on its use).
+If you want to contribute, please do so.

+The whole idea is to create a lightweight, somewhat all in one tool to use while report writing, with a heavy keyboard only focus.

+As an addendum, I was lazy and haven't fully integrated the `bg` option, but altering that is as simple as changing the background colour in the respective HTML file.

+## Features
+- Minimalist design throughout
+- Globally bound search palette to quickly look up queries right in the viewer or in any other application while the viewer is open (`Cmd + P`)
+- Tab system with keybindings to switch, open and close tabs (`Cmd + t`, `Cmd + T`, `Cmd + w`, `Cmd + 1-9`)

 ## Config

-To use this pdf viewer, clone it wherever, cd in, and run `npm install` and then `npm link`.
-It will create a command called `pdfview` which you can then run from wherever.
+To use this viewer, clone it wherever, `cd` in, and run `npm install` and then `npm link`.
+It will create a command called `arview` which you can then run from wherever.

-If you want to configure it further, change colors etc. etc. you can either pass a few params in as args (namely `--pageGap`, `--pageRadius`, `--fit`, `--bg`, `--marginTop`, `--marginLeft`, `--marginRight`, and `--marginBottom`). `--fit` takes either `width`, `height` or `auto`.
+If you want to configure it further, change colors etc. etc. you can either pass a few params in as args (namely `pageGap`, `pageRadius`, `fit`, `bg`, `marginTop`, `marginLeft`, `marginRight`, and `marginBottom`). `fit` takes either `width`, `height` or `auto`.
 The others take numbers, or a hex string (for `bg`).

 Any other customization can be done just by editing the files.
 If you want to rebind hjkl to something else, you can do that here in `index.html` (and you can increase the pan speed as well):